codedrunks/BrewBot/README.md

 ## Discord API quirks
 - (Sub)Command names and command option names need to be lowercase only with no spaces (underscores are fine).
-- If you get **ANY** discord api related error then any changes that have been made to commands won't be registered until the error is fixed.
+- If you get **ANY** discord api related error while the commands are being registered then any changes that have been made to commands won't be made until the error is fixed.

 <br>